mitkan191003/giftgen-backend/helm/README.md

 Terraform bootstrap is expected to supply:

-- image repositories and tags
+- image repositories
 - Cognito settings
 - the RDS, Modal, and OpenAI secret ARNs
 - the S3 assets bucket name
 - the IRSA role annotation for the runtime service account

+Environment-specific image tags now live in Git-managed values files such as:

+- `helm/giftgen/values-dev.yaml`

 The chart currently manages: